 Earth Notes: On Ubitricity EV Mobile MPAN Magic

-2017/07/11 I had the good fortune to be at a cleantech pitching session with Knut, founder of ubitricity, and I'm an instant fan of one element of his master plan to take over the world, that happens to make owning an EV (eg a small electric car) a more realistic proposition for me.
+2017/07/11 I had the good fortune to be at a cleantech pitching session beside Knut, founder of ubitricity.
+I'm a huge fan of part of his plan to take over the world.
+One that happens to make owning a small electric car (an EV) more realistic for me.

 Clever Cable, Tag-along Tariff

 (That tariff could reward charging at grid-friendly times, too.)

-Though the street lights themselves may typically draw 100W, the wiring supply to them can manage many kilowatts, enough to provide a decent charge (faster than from a domestic 13A socket in fact), even if not a super-fast one.
-But expect to plug in overnight on your street, or for a top-up while visiting shops or even at work, and you're sorted.
+Street lights typically draw 100W.
+But the wiring and supply to them can handle many kilowatts.
+Enough to provide a decent charge.
+Faster than from a domestic 13A socket in fact, even if not a super-fast one.
+Plan to plug in overnight on your street.
+Or for a top-up while visiting shops or even at work.
+You'll be sorted.